Ansight/ansight.github.io/docs/licensing.md

  * Licenses valid for 366 days from the date of purchase.
  * A single license can be used on up to 3 developer machines.
 As cross-platform developers it is very likely we have a Windows machine, a Mac and a personal machine.

-## MFractor Lite
+## Ansight Lite

-MFractor Lite is our free-for-use version of MFractor that includes our full XAML feature suite for 4 XAML files per day.
+Ansight Lite is our free-for-use version of Ansight that includes our full XAML feature suite for 4 XAML files per day.

-MFractor Lite:
+Ansight Lite:

  * Does not allow usage of our C# features.
  * Does not allow usage of our asset management features.
  * Does not allow usage of our code generation wizards.
- * Is not available in MFractor for Visual Studio Windows.
+ * Is not available in Ansight for Visual Studio Windows.

 ## End User License